Process Categories Scope RFQ

 RFQ intake

-We collect the drawing, sample photos, material, hardness, tolerance, usage environment, annual volume, packaging, and target market requirements.
+We organize drawings, sample photos, material, hardness, tolerance, usage environment, annual volume, and target market.

 DWGPDFSTEPsample photos